 5.2 When reasonable grounds exist, and less intrusive measures are unfeasible or have been exhausted, a psychiatric or psychological assessment may be requested.
-Failure to produce results of the evaluation that demonstrates the Student-at-Risk's fitness to remain on campus may result in an Involuntary Leave or Withdrawal from the University under sections 6.1-6.3 below.
+Failure to produce results of the evaluation that demonstrates the Student at-Risk's fitness to remain on campus may result in an Involuntary Leave or Withdrawal from the University under sections 6.1-6.3 below.
 When a student is notified of a request to undergo a psychiatric or psychological assessment, they may choose a health professional of their choice which may or may not include an employee of Brock University.
-The student will be notified of this outcome and the rational for this request via a face-to-face meeting with the Manager, Student Affairs.
+The student will be notified of this outcome and the rational for this request via a face-to-face meeting with Student Affairs.
 The student will be provided with a document to guide the health professional to conduct and report on the evaluation to satisfy the University's concerns.
-This document will be circulated to the Student-at-Risk Case Team for assessment which may include a review by an external medical advisor.